-DMAC Determinations Drought Severity Actions To Be Taken

-DMAC determines Entering Phase 3 (Extreme The Environmental

-indicators and forecasts Drought) Management Commission

-worsen and unmet needs (EMC) may take action

-prevail. within statutory authority as

-requested by the Division of

-Water Resources.

-To L. Francisco de la constante

-Task Forces continue to

-make assessment reports.

-DMAC reports unmet needs

-to the SERT.

-to the GEIVII

-The SERT determines

-which needs can be met by

-reallocation of existing

-resources.
-Those that

-cannot be met are

-forwarded to the Governor

-with SERT

-recommendations.

-DMAC Determinations Drought Severity Actions To Be Taken

-DMAC determines Entering Phase 4 The Environmental

-indicators and forecasts (Exceptional Drought) Management Commission

-worsen and unmet needs (EMC) may take action

-prevail. within statutory authority as

-requested by the Division of

-Water Resources.

-Task Forces continue to

-make assessment reports.

-The SERT assembles data

-necessary to support a

-Governor's request for a

-Presidential Disaster

-Declaration from FEMA or a

-declaration from the US

-Secretary of Agriculture.

-The Governor may request

-a Presidential Disaster

-Declaration or an

-Agricultural Disaster

-Declaration.

-A Presidential Disaster

-Declaration establishes the

-Director of Emergency

-Management (or other

-designated State official) as

-State Coordinating Officer

-(SCO) for Drought.

-The State Coordinating

-Officer works with FEMA to

-secure necessary federal

-assistance.
+DMAC Determinations Drought Severity Actions To Be Taken DMAC determines indicators and forecasts worsen and unmet needs prevail.
+Entering Phase 3 (Extreme Drought) The Environmental Management Commission (EMC) may take action within statutory authority as requested by the Division of Water Resources.
+Task Forces continue to make assessment reports.
+DMAC reports unmet needs to the SERT.
+The SERT determines which needs can be met by reallocation of existing resources.
+DMAC determines indicators and forecasts worsen and unmet needs prevail.
+Entering Phase 4 (Exceptional Drought) The Environmental Management Commission (EMC) may take action within statutory authority as requested by the Division of Water Resources.
+Task Forces continue to make assessment reports.
+The SERT assembles data necessary to support a Governor's request for a Presidential Disaster Declaration from FEMA or a declaration from the US Secretary of Agriculture.
+The Governor may request a Presidential Disaster Declaration or an Agricultural Disaster Declaration.
+The State Coordinating Officer works with FEMA to secure necessary federal assistance.